b1naryth1ef/rowboat-docs/src/setup.md

 ## How to Set Up

-One rowboat has been added to your server, go to https://dashboard.rowboat.party/ to edit your server's configuration.
+Once rowboat has been added to your server, go to https://dashboard.rowboat.party/ to edit your server's configuration.
-Use the sidebar to read about each plugin, then use the example below along with the examples on the sidebar to setup your own customize rowboat configuration.
+Use the sidebar to read about each plugin, then use the example below along with the information in the sidebar to set up your own customized rowboat configuration.

 Here is a blank configuration example with web, utilities, admin, modlog, spam, and censor set up: